 We compare the current fields in the rotating tank and in the real ocean for a particular condition when a circulation inversion event was observed in the northern Ionian Sea.
-Regarding the real ocean, for the surface we use the altimetry data, while for the deep layer conditions we use outputs from the hydrodynamic model of the Mediterranean Forecasting System.
-The latter concerns the physical reanalysis component, originating from the Copernicus Marine Service MEDSEA\REANALYSIS\PHYS\006\004 dataset (CMEMS Reanalysis) supplied by the Nucleus for European Modelling of the Ocean (NEMO) (Simoncelli et al., 2019).
-The model has a horizontal grid resolution equal to $1/16^{\circ}$ (ca. 6-7 km) and 72 unevenly spaced vertical levels.
-We use the following variables: 3D monthly mean and daily mean temperature, salinity, and horizontal current components (eastward and northward) entire Mediterranean (https://resources.marine.copernicus.eu/?option=com\csw&view=details&product\id=MEDSEA\MULTIYEAR\PHY\006\00 4).
-Daily absolute geostrophic velocities (AGVs) derived from altimetric (surface) and CMEMS Reanalysis (1000 m depth) current data were used to estimate the relative vorticity.
-The resulting geostrophic vorticity fields were spatially averaged in the northern Ionian Sea (37°-40°N; 15°-21°E), separately for the central area (bins located at depths greater than 2200 m) and for the slope

-(bins located at depths less than 2200 m).
-Time series of these spatially averaged parameters were normalized (divided by the Coriolis parameter) and filtered using a 61-day moving average.
+Regarding the real ocean, we use the altimetry data for the surface, and we use outputs from the hydrodynamic model of the Mediterranean Forecasting System for the deep layer conditions.
+The model concerns the physical reanalysis component, originating from the Copernicus Marine Service MEDSEA\REANALYSIS\PHYS\006\004 data set (CMEMS reanalysis) supplied by the Nucleus for European Modelling of the Ocean (NEMO) (Simoncelli et al., 2019).
+The model has a horizontal grid resolution equal to 1/16° (ca. 6-7 km) and 72 unevenly spaced vertical levels.
+We use the following variables: 3D monthly mean and daily mean temperature, salinity, and horizontal current components (eastward and northward) covering the entire Mediterranean Sea (https://resources.marine.copernicus.eu/?option=com\ csw&view=details&product id=MEDSEA MULTIYEAR PHY 006 004, last access: 11 March 2020 for temperature and salinity, 17 June 2020 for current components).
+Daily absolute geostrophic velocities (AGVs) derived from altimetric (surface) and CMEMS reanalysis (1000 m depth) current data were used to estimate the relative vorticity.
+The resulting geostrophic vorticity fields were spatially averaged in the northern Ionian Sea ( $37-40^{\circ}$ N, $15-21^{\circ}$ E), separately for the central area (bins located at depths greater than 2200 m) and for the slope (bins located at depths less than 2200 m).
+Time series of these spatially averaged parameters were normalized (divided by the Coriolis parameter) and filtered using a 61 d moving average.

-3. Results of data analyses
+3 Results of data analyses